pioio/ezcli/README.md

 # `taskcli` - a library for pragmatic and powerful CLI tools

-A Python `task` tool for turning Python function into powerful CLI interfaces for real-life task automation.
+A tool for turning Python functions into powerful CLI interfaces for real-life task automation.

 It's like a Makefile, but in Python.